sanderkoiv/loopback-next/docs/site/REST-middleware-sequence.md

   - downstreamGroups: ['cors']
 ```

-2. a middleware chain with an invalid order as `group1` and `group2` creates a
+3. Form a middleware chain with an invalid order as `group1` and `group2` creates a
    circular dependency:

 ```